 The following components are mandatory for the functioning of OpenLM Applications Manager:

-- OpenLM Agent must be installed on all end-user workstations that will be monitored (Windows OS).
+- OpenLM Agent must be installed on all end-user workstations that will be monitored.
 The Agent is an end-user proxy that monitors software activity on a user’s workstation.
 Please see the OpenLM Agent Installation guide for more information on installation.

-- OpenLM Broker and OpenLM Applications Manager – both must be installed on the same Windows OS or Linux machine.
+- OpenLM Broker and OpenLM Applications Manager – must both be installed on the same Windows OS or Linux machine.
 OpenLM Broker performs tasks as prompted by the OpenLM Server and returns advanced licensing information from the license managers.
-The Applications Manager is an OpenLM module that provides standardized license management and additional capabilities that are not usually available with vendor-supplied license managers.
 Please see the OpenLM Applications Manager and OpenLM Broker Installation guides for more information on installation.

 All of the required components can be obtained from our Downloads section.